aflipobetclic/demo_sagemaker_docker_decisiontree/test_container/ReadMe.md

 I modified and appropriate it for my own purpose !

+I added more recent libraries and change a few files to make it work with new changes

 You're good to go ! **ENJOY**

 # Bring-your-own Algorithm Sample